dxvo/DGJ_project/README.md

 # Houston Housing Index Analysis - Oil Price and Other Key Factors

 ## Background
 -  Houston is recognized worldwide for its energy industry—particularly for oil and natural gas.
-Therefore, oil price fluctuation can affect many aspects of Houston in general.
+Therefore, oil price fluctuations can affect many aspects of Houston in general.
-- The basis for our project was the underlying belief that House Price Index (HPI) was driven by oil price since energy sector plays an important role in Houston local economy as mentioned above.
+- The basis for our project was the underlying belief that the House Price Index (HPI) was driven predominantly by the oil price, since the energy sector plays an important role in Houston's local economy as mentioned above.
-- Out main project objective is to prove whether the belief above is correct.
-If not, we want to identify the driving force Housing Price Index.
+- Our main project objective is to prove whether the belief above is correct.
+If not, we want to identify the driving force behind Houston's Housing Price Index.

 ## Process
 #### Data Souce
 - All data are collected from FREd Economics St. Louis by performing API call
 - All data is located under data folder.
-- Note: most data are anual annual without season corrected.
+- Note: most data are annual without seasonal corrections.
-- Since these are time series data, for regression analysis, all data are transformed to avoid non-stationary effect by using the log of 1st difference.
+- All data is in time series format, therefore, for regression analysis, all data is transformed to avoid the non-stationary effect by using the log of 1st difference.
 Please refer to cleaning.ipynb for more details

 #### Analysis
 - We first investigated the relationship in oil price and HPI trends.
 The Figure below shows 2 charts.
 The first one compares the HPI with the WTI Oil Price and the 2nd chart illustrates the downturn in the workforce employed in the Oil and Gas Sector.